hectorcorrea/hectorcorrea.github.io/blog/2024-09-12/computer-museum-valencia.md

 ## Mainframes
 The first thing I saw as I entered was this massive mainframe.
 I don't remember the exact model of this one, I think it was an "IBM System/370" or something like that.
 I do remember thinking this machine is very close to what Fred Brooks was designing when he wrote the Mythical Man-Month.
-These machines were still in use when I started college, but I never really used anything like this.
+These machines were still talked about when I started college, but I never really used anything like this.

 ![IBM Mainframe](https://hectorcorrea.com/images/val-mainframe.jpg)